madprops/nap/README.md

 ### Automatic Properties

-These are properties that are handled internally.
-But will still be available to the user.
+These are properties that are handled internally, but will still be available to the user.

 `used (bool):` If the argument was used at all.